apiel/zicBox/NOTE.md

 ## Pixel TODO

-- TODO make a visual representation of the click
+- TODO make a reusable form component

-- TODO kick distortion
+- TODO text separator

 - TODO Volume/Gain, could we have a value over 100% like 150%??